 Social enterprises play a unique role in society – and so social enterprise marketing needs to be equally bespoke.
 Here at Campaign Collective, we tailor each project to its particular needs.

 At its heart, we believe social enterprises should embody people powered communications to highlight their difference.
 People powered communications put people at the heart of what is communicated and how it is communicated.

-Social enterprise is a broad term which includes a whole variety of organisations, from charities, charitable trading arms, Community Interest Companies, co-operatives, limited and even listed companies.
+Here we give you our principles for marketing a social enterprise.
+Social enterprise is a broad term that includes a whole variety of organisations, from charities, charitable trading arms, Community Interest Companies, co-operatives, limited and even listed companies.

 - Agitate for change

 Here’s a little more about each of the three principles of social enterprise marketing: